 Does burning biomass emit more harmful greenhouse gases than coal?

-How much wood will you need to burn very year for the power plant to run at full capacity?
+How much wood do you need to burn every year for the power plant to run at full capacity?

 We are working with Stobart Biomass Products Ltd., a subsidiary of the Stobart Group, who also part own the Eddie Stobart logistics company.
-We will use around 260,000 T of locally generated waste wood per year which requires 40 lorry loads of waste wood chip every day to generate the amount of power we are hoping to achieve.
+We will use around 260,000 tonnes of locally generated waste wood per year which requires 40 lorry loads of waste wood chip every day to generate 41MW of power.
 On average every person in the UK generates approximately 100kg of waste wood products per year, so the Yorkshire and Humber region alone generates over twice the amount of waste wood that is required by our plant.

 What happens to the electricity that is generated?